-Non-Credit Refund Policy - Registrants for Continuing Educatin classes (including seminars, workshops, and skills classes) will be entitled to a 100% refund, provided written notification is received by the appropriate Community Services Manager one week prior to the start of the class.
+Non-Credit Refund Policy - Registrants for Continuing Education classes (including seminars, workshops, and skills classes) will be entitled to a 100% refund, provided written notification is received by the appropriate Continuing Education Specialist one week prior to the start of the class.
 If the class is canceled, a full refund will be given.
 A registrant may designate a substitute person to attend if notification is received at least 24 hours prior to beginning of the class/program.
 The College reserves the right to substitute instructors, change class schedules, and cancel programs due to insufficient enrollment or unforeseen circumstances.
 Any exceptions to this policy must be submitted in writing to the Vice President of Community Campus or designee for approval.
+Travel to Learn programs are not eligible for refunds unless college cancels activities/trips.